mahimacs/HELLO-WORLD/README.md

 # HELLO-WORLD
-just to learn about github
+helloo..
+Mahima here. i am new to github and wants to explore more about it.